open-sauced/maintainer-intro-course/i18n-guidelines.md

 We can't always support the maintenance of translations.
 However, we know some contributors are willing to translate, and we value these contributions.
 For that reason, we have a Community Translations section.

-If you're interested in translating our Intro to OSS course, fork this repository and add the translation to your forked repository.
+If you're interested in translating our Becoming a Maintainer with OpenSauced course, fork this repository and add the translation to your forked repository.
 Then, you can add a link to your translation in the `community-translations.md` file.

 We encourage you to add it to the [discussion board](https://github.com/open-sauced/maintainer-intro-course/discussions) as well.
 We will consider moving it to an official translation if it becomes popular and has enough support.